What is a kidney stone?

 Your healthcare provider will ask about your health history and do a physical exam.
 You may have other tests.
 These include:

 - CT scan.
 This imaging test uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
+This is the test of choice to find out if there is a kidney stone.

 - Urinalysis.
 This lab exam looks at urine for various cells and chemicals, such as red blood cells, white blood cells, infection, or extra protein.